jrocho/ILIAS-Etherpad-Lite-Plugin/README.md

 ## Changelog ##

+### v1.4.4

+*supports ILIAS 5.3 - 5.4*

+- Added object copy support - copy is a new empty EtherPad (provided by Fred Neumann, FAU)

 ### v1.4.3 ###

 * updated for ILIAS 5.4 (this version supports ILIAS 5.3 - 5.4)

 ### v1.4.2 ###